aunz/mwb/README.md

 ---
 ###How it works:
 * After initiation, an entry.js file is placed in the src/client and src/server folder
+* All default webpack config files are in the tool folder, you can override these
 * `npm run dev` uses webpack to compile and watch these files and output them into the build folder -> clientBundle.js and serverBundle.js
 * serverBundle.js is run automatically and will be served at localhost:3000 (default using express js)
 * When you edit the files in the source folder, webpack re-compile required files